Apollo Pain Management

 Symptoms experienced with sacroiliac joint dysfunction can include:

 - Lower back pain that feels dull, aching, and can range from mild to severe.
-Lower back pain is typically felt only on one side, but in some cases may be felt on both sides.
+May be felt on one side or both.

-- Pain that spreads to the hips, buttocks, and/or One of the most common areas to feel SI joint pain is in the buttocks and upper back or side of the thigh.
-Pain is typically felt only on one side, but may be felt on both sides.
+- Pain that spreads to the hips, buttocks, and/or groin.
+One of the most common areas to feel SI joint pain is in the buttocks and upper back or side of the thigh.

-- Sciatic-like pain in the buttocks and/or backs of the thighs that feels hot, sharp, and stabbing and may include numbness and Sacroiliac joint dysfunction may cause sciatica-like pain that rarely extend below the knee.
+- Sciatic-like pain in the buttocks and/or backs of the thighs that feels hot, sharp, and stabbing and may include numbness and tingling.
+Rarely extend below the knee.

-- Worsened pain when putting added pressure on the sacroiliac joint, such as climbing stairs, running or jogging, and lying or putting weight on one side, such as in prolonged
+- Worsened pain when putting added pressure on the sacroiliac joint, such as climbing stairs, running or jogging, or prolonged sitting.

-- Instability in the pelvis and/or lower back, which may cause the pelvis to feel like it will buckle or give way when standing, walking, or moving from standing to
+- Instability in the pelvis and/or lower back, which may cause the pelvis to feel like it will buckle or give way.

 How is Sacroiliac Joint pain treated?

-- Sacroiliac joint injections.
-A local anesthetic (such as lidocaine or bupivacaine) is injected with an anti-inflammatory medication (such as a corticosteroid) to reduce inflammation and help alleviate pain.
-The pain relief from a joint injection can help minimize pain when starting a physical therapy program and returning to normal activity levels.
+If sacroiliac joint pain persists, injections may be considered.
+A local anesthetic (such as lidocaine or bupivacaine) is injected into the sacroiliac joint with an anti-inflammatory medication (such as a corticosteroid) to reduce inflammation and help alleviate pain.

 Sacroiliac joint fusion is only recommended once non-surgical treatments have been tried for at least 8 to 12 weeks.
 The patient must have achieved at lease 80% pain reduction after two SIJ injections, and generally failed to achieve prolonged pain relief.